In Wyvern Rising your character is the role that you play.

 After you are able to answer these questions, we recommend writing a Character History.
 This is a brief (1-3 pages) biography of your character.
 This offers the opportunity for you to truly define who your Character is.
 (It will also get you extra role-playing points.)
 Your history can take the form of a story, journal, or memories from your Character.
 It should include the information developed from the questions above, as well as important events from your character’s past.
 Remember, the Character History helps you to develop your Character and assists the game directors in providing stories and plots that may have some special relevance for you.

-Next, choose what race your character will be.
+Next, choose what species your character will be.
 There are several options available.
-Review the Character Races section for descriptions of the various races available.
-Selecting an appropriate race is extremely important.
-You must be willing to abide by the costuming and role-playing restrictions that apply to the race you choose.
-Also, some races are more inclined to certain skills and trades than are others.
-All will have a series of racial benefits and detriments that distinguish them from other peoples.
-Humans are by far the most common race and the most adaptable.
-If you are uncertain what race you want your character to be, or if you are new to role-playing, it may be in your best interest to choose Human.
-If you choose a non-human race, you may have racial skills available for purchase in addition to those listed on the skill spheres.
-Complete racial ability listings will be made available to players only after that player has confirmed his/her selection of the race.
-See a game director if you choose any non-human race.
-We reserve the option to restrict the number of Characters of any non-Human race due to our desire to maintain a proper population balance.
-Additionally, players who show themselves to be incapable of adhering to the costuming and role-playing requirements of a non-human race may have their privileges revoked and made to play only Human Characters.
+Review the “Peoples” section of the website for descriptions of the various peoples available.
+Selecting an appropriate species is extremely important.
+You must be willing to abide by the costuming and role-playing restrictions that apply to the species you choose.
+Also, some species are more inclined to certain skills and trades than are others.
+All will have a series of benefits and detriments that distinguish them from other peoples.
+Humans are by far the most common people and the most adaptable.
+If you are uncertain what species you want your character to be, or if you are new to role-playing, it may be in your best interest to choose Human.
+If you choose a non-human species, you may have special skills available for purchase in addition to those listed on the skill spheres.
+We reserve the option to restrict the number of Characters of any non-Human species due to our desire to maintain a proper population balance.
+Additionally, players who show themselves to be incapable of adhering to the costuming and role-playing requirements of a non-human peoples may have their privileges revoked and made to play only Human Characters.

 Lastly, all skills labeled a ‘Basic Skill’ are always base Build cost, no matter what sphere they happen to land in.